PS662/Prototypes/connection_pool_benchmark/README.md

 # Go Database Connection Pool Benchmark

-This project includes Go code to benchmark database operations using pooled and non-pooled connections.
+Go code to benchmark database operations using pooled and non-pooled connections.
 It utilizes MySQL as the backend database.

 ## Prerequisites